rydmike/flex_seed_scheme/README.md

 This strategy works well for the light mode `ColorScheme`, since the prominent brand color a company has defined is typically intended to be printed on white paper.
 If you have secondary brand colors that are to be used, using them as seeds for `secondaryKey` and `tertiaryKey` will work too.
-How well they will fit and match the Material 3 color system needs if assigned to `secondary` and `tertiary` directly as colors in `SeedColorScheme.fromSeeds`, will vary depending on what colors they are.
+How well they will fit and match the Material 3 color system needs, if assigned to `secondary` and `tertiary` directly as colors in `SeedColorScheme.fromSeeds`, will vary depending on what colors they are.

-Companies rarely have brand colors suited for good contrast in dark theme mode. in that case prefer only using the same light mode brand colors as key colors to seed the dark mode `ColorScheme`.
+Companies rarely have brand colors suited for good contrast in dark theme mode.
+In that case prefer only using the same light mode brand colors as key colors to seed the dark mode `ColorScheme`.
 If they do have dark mode specifications, and the colors are of same hue as light mode, consider still using the light mode colors as seed source and only applying the